 - Network monitoring and detection systems: Monitor network traffic and automatically respond to suspicious activity.

-- Web security: Protect a network by proactively detecting and removing web-based threats.
+- Web security: Safeguard your network by proactively identifying and eliminating web-based threats.

 Our article about types of network security provides an in-depth explanation of the different methods companies use to keep networks safe.